fabric-of-tetrahedron/DimLib/README.md

 This command only clones the dimension type and world generator.
 It will not clone the things in world (blocks, entities, ...).

-Example: `/dims clone_dimension minecraft:overworld "aaa:bbb"` will dynamically add dimension `aaa:bbb` whiches world generation is the same as the overworld.
+Example: `/dims clone_dimension minecraft:overworld "aaa:bbb"` will dynamically add dimension `aaa:bbb` whose world generation is the same as the overworld.

 #### `/dims remove_dimension <dimension>`